 In order to make sure any procurements that we do are open and clear to all we have a variety of documents to help us do this

-- Procurement Strategy - this provides the Programme framework we need to deliver our procurement processes to the level we want to
+- Procurement Policy - this provides the Programme framework we need to deliver our procurement processes to the level we want to

 - Sustainable Procurement framework - this supports us in ensuring we are considering sustainability of the service, the local economy, the wider environment when we go out to procure